Muvattupuzha: History

-Muvattupuzha was part of the Vadakkumkoor Kingdom until it was seized by the Travancore.
-Old documents show that parts of the lands of Muvattupuzha belonged to Edappally Swaroopam, but were later transferred to Mana's (Brahmin families).
+Muvattupuzha was part of the Vadakkumkur kingdom until it was annexed by the Kingdom of Travancore.
+Historical records indicate that parts of the land in the area originally belonged to the Edappally Swaroopam and were later transferred to local Brahmin families (Manas).

 After Indian independence, from 1949 to 1956, Muvattupuzha was a part of the Kottayam district in Travancore-Cochin state.
 In 1956, when Kerala state was formed, Muvattupuzha remained as a part of Kottayam district until 1958, when Ernakulam district was formed on 1 April 1958.
 Muvattupuzha, as a village union, came under the control of a council of three members nominated by the Government.
 V. P. Govindan Nair was the first president of the village union.
-By 1953, Muvattupuzha was declared a panchayat.
-Kunnappillil Varkey Vaidyan was the first president of the elected panchayat committee.
-Muvattupuzha was raised to the status of a municipality in the year 1958.
-N. Parameshwaran Nair became the first municipal chairman.
-Muvattupuzha is the first municipality where the Communist Party came into power in a general election.
+By 1953, Muvattupuzha was declared a panchayat.Kunnappillil Varkey Vaidyan was the first president of the elected panchayat committee.
+Muvattupuzha was elevated to municipality status in 1958, with N. Parameshwaran Nair serving as its first municipal chairman.
+It was the first municipality in which the Communist Party of India came to power through a general election.

 N. P. Varghese was the first elected Member of the Legislative Assembly (MLA) from Muvattupuzha Assembly Constituency, who defeated Manjunatha Prabhu of the Communist Party.
-Later, K. M. George, founder of Kerala Congress, represented Muvattupuzha.
-The first member of parliament (MP) of Muvattupuzha (as a Lok Sabha constituency) was George Thomas Kottukapally.
-The first block panchayat president of Muvattupuzha was Shyson P Manguzha in 1995 from the Arakuzha block panchayat division.
+Later, K. M. George, founder of Kerala Congress, represented Muvattupuzha.The first Member of Parliament (MP) representing the Muvattupuzha Lok Sabha constituency was George Thomas Kottukapally.
+The first president of the Muvattupuzha Block Panchayat was Shyson P. Manguzha, elected in 1995 from the Arakuzha division.

 St. Thomas, the apostle who introduced Christianity to India, is believed to have visited this region.
 The Marth Mariam Syro-Malabar Catholic Church of Arakuzha has a recorded history of over 1,000 years, making it one of the oldest Syrian churches in Kerala.
 It is known for its paintings and sculptures.
 Muvattupuzha was also known as Arakuzha Pakuthi (meaning half of Arakuzha).

 Demographics

-As of 2011 Census, Muvattupuzha had a population of 30,397, of which 15,010 were males and 15,387 were females.
+As of 2011 census, Muvattupuzha had a population of 30,397, of which 15,010 were males and 15,387 were females.
 Muvattupuzha Municipality has an area of 13.18 km2 with 7,414 families residing in it.

-The sub-population of children aged 0–6 was 2,945, which was 9.69% of total population of Muvattupuzha.

-The literacy rate in Muvattupuzha town was 96.11%, higher than the state average of 94.00%.
-In Muvattupuzha, male literacy was around 97.20% while female literacy rate was 95.07%.
+As of the 2011 Census of India, children aged 0–6 years numbered 2,945, constituting 9.69% of the total population of Muvattupuzha.
+The literacy rate of the town was 96.11%, higher than the state average of 94.00%.
+Male literacy stood at 97.20%, while female literacy was 95.07%.